 - Another type of fertilizer is synthetic fertilizer, which is made from chemicals.
 Synthetic fertilizers work more quickly than organic fertilizers, but they can also be more harmful to the environment if they are not used properly.

 Also, there are specific fertilizers depending on the ingredients your olive trees need.
-For example, if your olive trees are deficient in nitrogen, then you would use a fertilizer that is high in nitrogen.
-The same thing is with potassium, phosphorus, and other nutrients.
+For example, if your olive trees are deficient in nitrogen, then you should use a fertilizer that is high in nitrogen.
+The same thing is true with potassium, phosphorus, and other nutrients.

 The most common fertilizer for olive trees is a balanced fertilizer with a 16-16-16 composition.
 This type of fertilizer contains equal amounts of nitrogen, phosphorus, and potassium.